missuari/pls-tgnet/improved-day1.md

----

 ## Day 1: Fundamentals of Gas Pipeline Simulation & Software Introduction

 **Objective:** To introduce the basic principles of gas pipeline flow, the software's capabilities, and the initial steps for setting up a simulation project.

-**Recommended Starting Exercise:**
+**Starting Exercise:**
-> 📖 **Begin with PDF Module Tuning, Case Study 1 (pages 1-10)** - This provides a hands-on introduction to creating a simple A-B pipeline configuration that reinforces the theoretical concepts covered below.
+> 📖 **Case Study 1 (pages 1-10)** - Hands-on introduction to creating a simple A-B pipeline configuration that reinforces the theoretical concepts covered below.

 ---